-After carefully reviewing the AnQiCMS template filter document, especially forurlizeandurlizetruncthe description and example code of the filter, we can clearly see,These two filters do not automatically add any specific CSS class<a>to the tagclassor IDidattributes when generating clickable links.
+After carefully reviewing the AnQiCMS template filter document, especially the one forurlizeandurlizetruncfilter descriptions and example code, we can clearly see,These filters do not automatically add any specific CSS class<a>or ID attribute to theclasstags when generating clickable linksid.

 However,urlizeThe filter does not add nothing.
-When converting a regular URL (such ashttp:///https://orwww.a link starting with<a>Label addrel="nofollow"Property.This property is very important in SEO practice, it tells the search engine not to pass the "weight" of the link to the target page, usually used for links pointing to external websites to avoid unnecessary SEO risks.mailto:) into a hyperlink, it will automatically addrel="nofollow"attributes will not be added.
+When converting a regular URL (such ashttp:///https://orwww.links starting with<a>tagsrel="nofollow"The attribute is very important in SEO practice, it tells the search engine not to pass the 'weight' of the link to the target page, it is usually used for links pointing to external websites to avoid unnecessary SEO risks.It is worth noting that for email addresses,mailto:to hyperlinks, it will automatically addrel="nofollow"properties will not be added.

-so, sinceurlizeThe filter does not provide built-in CSS classes or IDs, so how can we control the styling of these automatically generated links?
+So, sinceurlizeThe filter does not provide built-in CSS classes or IDs, so how can we style these automatically generated links?
 In fact, there are several flexible ways to achieve this:

-Firstly, the most direct method is to use CSS'selement selector.
-If your website has a uniform default style for all<a>tags), thenurlizeGenerated links will also follow these styles.
+The most direct method is to use CSS'stag selector.
+If your website has a unified default style for all hyperlinks(<a>tags), thenurlizeThe generated links will naturally follow these styles.
 For example, you can globally set the color or underline of links:

 a {